Mountain Biking Calories Burned Calculator

 How many calories does mountain biking burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 308 calories during 30 minutes of mountain biking.
-This is based on a MET value of 8.5.
+A person weighing 160 lbs (73 kg) burns approximately 324 calories during 30 minutes of mountain biking.
+This is based on a MET value of 8.5 for mountain biking.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of mountain biking?

-The MET (Metabolic Equivalent of Task) value for mountain biking is 8.5.
+The default MET (Metabolic Equivalent of Task) value for mountain biking is 8.5, while the selected training style uses MET 8.5.
 This means mountain biking burns 8.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is mountain biking good for weight loss?

-Yes, mountain biking is an effective exercise for weight loss.
-With a MET value of 8.5, it burns a significant number of calories per session.
-A 160-lb person burns about 617 calories per hour.
+Yes, mountain biking can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8.5, a 160-lb person burns about 648 calories per hour.
 Combined with a balanced diet, regular mountain biking can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during mountain biking?

 Body weight significantly impacts calorie burn during mountain biking.
-A 120-lb person burns about 231 calories in 30 minutes, while a 250-lb person burns approximately 482 calories in the same time.
+At the selected MET value of 8.5, a 120-lb person burns about 243 calories in 30 minutes, while a 250-lb person burns approximately 506 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does mountain biking work?